Florida urges US to import less expensive Canadian drugs

 Many people already buy at least some of their medicines from pharmacies in Canada or Mexico, although technically it’s illegal to import them.
 The idea of allowing importation has been around for years, but previous attempts have been blocked by pharmaceutical industry lobbying and safety concerns seconded by government regulators.

 In November, federal health officials issued a ruling further opening the door for states to pursue importing prescription drugs.
-At the time, Canada health officials also raised questions, saying their country’s prescription drug market is too small to have any real impact on U.S. prices.
+At the time, Canadian health officials also raised questions, saying their country’s prescription drug market is too small to have any real impact on U.S. prices.

 That same month, the Pharmaceutical Research and Manufacturers of America and several other lobbying groups filed litigation against federal health officials challenging the new rule, accusing the federal government of punting the responsibility for demonstrating safety and cost savings to state governments.